Accessibility for Persons with Disabilities, Customer Service Guideline

 ▪ communication boards (used to create messages), and speech generating devices.

 a) York University welcomes persons with disabilities who are accompanied by a service animal onto the parts of the university premises owned or operated by the university and which are which are open to the person with a disability.

 b) If the service animal is excluded by law in an area of the University campus (e.g. health or safety laws), the university will strive to use other measures to accommodate the person with a disability.

 c) York University will also ensure that all staff who deal with the public are properly trained in how to interact with people with disabilities who are accompanied by a service animal.

 a) The university welcomes onto its premises persons with disabilities who are accompanied by a support person.
 Persons with disabilities will have access to their support person at all times, provided that the interaction does not compromise the university’s academic standards.

 b) If a fee is charged for the admission of a support person, the fee will be communicated and posted.

 c) The University may require a person with a disability to be accompanied by a support person if it is necessary to protect the health or safety of the person with a disability or the health or safety of others on the premises.

-a) York University will provide notice in the event of a planned or unexpected disruption in the facilities or services normally used by persons with disabilities to participate in the activities of the university (“Service Disruptions”).For example disruption in service of:
+a) During regular business hours York University will provide notice in the event of a planned or unexpected disruption in facilities or services normally used by persons with disabilities to participate in the activities of the university (“Service Disruptions”).For example disruption in service of:

 a) York University will provide training about the provision of goods and services to persons with disabilities to every person: